den-wdi-2/intro-ruby/readme.md

 But as developers started creating more and more pages, and desiring more and more interactivity with those pages, we got to a point historically where we started writing code that created HTML for us.
 That was where the concept of web development frameworks came from, and undoubtedly one of the most prolific has been *Ruby on Rails* – one of the first frameworks to use the language of Ruby to build web applications.

-We're not going to jump right into Rails immediately, we're going to build up to it over the course of this week, and make sure you have an understanding of the concepts that go into building it first.

-But even before _that_, let's get our hands dirty with some straight **Ruby**.
+We're not going to jump right into Rails immediately, because we want to get our hands dirty with some straight **Ruby** first.
 It's super readable and easy to get started with.
 You're gonna like it a lot.

 ### "Matz is Nice And So We Are Nice"
 Ruby was created by Yukihiro Matsumoto a.k.a.
 "Matz" in the mid-1990s.
-It is an object-oriented scripting language built on-top of C which Matz created to help programmers enjoy coding!
+It is an object-oriented scripting language built on top of C which Matz created to help programmers enjoy coding!

 > <cite>"I hope to see Ruby help every programmer in the world to be productive, and to enjoy programming, and to be happy.
 That is the primary purpose of Ruby language."</cite>